last will & testament

 What is a Will?

 A Will is a document that sets out your wishes of who you wish to receive your assets after your die.
 You may revoke or modify your Will at any time.

 Your Will appoints an “Executor”.
 This is the person you choose who will be responsible to follow the instructions as outlined in your Will

-Your Will also appoints a guardian for any children under 18.
-You will would set out whether or not your estate will provide them with funds for room and board until they reach a certain age.
+Your Will also appoints a guardian for any children under 18 and would set out whether or not your estate will provide the children with funds for room and board until they reach a certain age.
 Without a Will, your children may not have a guardian if the other parent is not living at the time of your death.

 Do I need a lawyer to make one or can I do one myself?